 Fixed costs remain constant within a relevant range of time or activity.

-For example, Friends Corporation pays property insurance in amount of $50,000 per year.
-It is a fixed cost that does not vary with the number of produced valves; whether we produce 10,000 or 50,000 valves, our plant will still be assessed $50,000 in property insurance per year.
+For example, Friends Company pays property insurance in the amount of $50,000 per year.
+The insurance premium is a fixed cost that does not vary with the number of produced valves.
+Regardless of the number of units produced (i.e., 10,000 or 50,000 units), the company will still be assessed $50,000 in property insurance per year.
 Although the total fixed cost remains the same as the number of valves produced changes, the fixed cost per valve changes.
-The more valves are produced, the less the fixed cost per unit is.
-Illustration 5 shows this relationship.
+The more valves produced, the less fixed cost per unit.
+Illustration 5 shows this relationship:

 Illustration 5: Fixed cost of property insurance at different production levels